aax-exchange/aax-official-api-docs/README.md

 ## All Tickers Stream

 Summary of all available symbols.
 It contains open, high, low, close and volumes of the last 24hrs.
-Server initially sends all the tickers to client immediately after connected, and then it sends only the tickers that are changed since last update.
+Server initially sends all the tickers to client immediately after connected, and then it sends only the tickers that are changed since last update every N seconds.

 - **Stream Name:** tickers
-- **Update interval:** 2 second
+- **Update interval (N):** 2 seconds

 **Example event**
 ```